rakshith-7/My-Portfolio/README.md

 - **Software Developer at Avanseus Technologies, Bengaluru, India (Aug 2021 - June 2023)**
   - Avanseus Technologies is a pioneering cloud-native software company specializing in AI-driven predictive maintenance solutions.
   - The Cognitive Assistant for Networks (CAN) solution by Avanseus helps telecom and IIoT network ecosystems by providing predictive insights into network faults and performance, enabling automated and agile operations across legacy and 5G networks.
-  - During my tenure, I was responsible for:
-    - Developing and maintaing features such as IDE, workflows, for the CAN product.
-    - Developing and deploying a RedHat Ansible-based workflow automation tool to enhance operational efficiency and reduce manual intervention.

 ### Education

 - **Northeastern University, Boston, MA**
   - Master’s in Engineering Management (GPA: 3.96/4.0)
-  - Coursework: Digital Product Design and Management, Probability and Statistics, Operations Research, Project Management
+  - Coursework: Digital Product Design and Management, Probability and Statistics, Operations Research, Project Management, Data Management and Database Design
   - Sept 2023 - May 2025

 - **JSS Academy of Technical Education, Bengaluru, India**